Arctic - Greenland

 Introducing Our Greenland Sailing Specialists

-New to Classic Sailing in 2012, but old hands at exploring the Arctic and Icelandic waters under sail, we are thrilled to be able to offer a series of 7 day adventure voyages in Greenland on Icelandic owned schooner Hildur.
+New to Classic Sailing, but old hands at exploring the Arctic and Icelandic waters under sail, we are thrilled to be able to offer a series of 7 day adventure voyages in Greenland on Icelandic owned schooners Opal or Hildur.
 Established in 1995, this family run business was the first to run regular whale watching tours from their home port in Husavik, NE Iceland.
 Three generations of this local family are now involved in the running of the business, which has grown rapidly each year and is now a leading light in tourism and Icelandic culture.
-They have restored two wooden schooners Hildur & Haukur and a fleet of historic wooden fishing vessels that now offer a range of sailing, wildlife and whale watching tours on the edge of the Arctic Circle.
+They have restored three wooden schooners Opal, Hildur & Haukur and a fleet of historic wooden fishing vessels that now offer a range of sailing, wildlife and whale watching tours on the edge of the Arctic Circle.
 They have won many tourism awards in Iceland and internationally and Classic Sailing will also be offering their innovative schooner voyages in Iceland, including regular Edge of the Arctic Voyages and Ski and Sail Expeditions.

 Each summer one of the schooners ventures North, deep into the Arctic Circle, to the rarely visited East Coast of Greenland.
 The ocean 'hop' from Iceland is quite challenging with icebergs being swept down from the North, but once schooner Hildur tucks into Scoresby Sound she has a spectacular sailing ground for the short Arctic Summer.
 A few adventurous yachts now explore West Greenland, but the East Coast requires a more specialist commitment to run charter voyages.